 It was just two loons and me out there on absolutely flat water for two hours of bliss.

-I had never taken my cell phone onto the water before but video from it is amazing, so it came along and that's what shot this video.
+This was the first time that I risked taking my cell phone onto the water, but video from it is amazing, so it came along and shot this video.

 Back on shore, a funny thing happened as I was leaving.
-While driving toward the exit I saw a cloud bank form on the lake in just minutes.
-As daylight quickly faded I shot the video from my car window.
-By crazy coincidence, you can hear the music on my car radio end exactly as I finished the video pan!
-I didn't realize it until I played the video when I got home.
+While driving toward the exit, I saw a cloud bank form on the lake in just minutes.
+As daylight quickly faded, I shot the video from my car window.
+By crazy coincidence, the music you hear is from my car radio, and it ended exactly as I finished the video pan!
+I didn't realize it until I got home and viewed the video.

-Before the light completely disappeared, I grabbed my shirt-pocket-size Sony RX-100 camera and made the image below.
+As the light almost completely disappeared, I grabbed my shirt-pocket-size Sony RX-100 camera and made the image below.